iamfarghali/DSA-Journey/README.md

   Problems where the window size varies (e.g., finding the smallest subarray with a sum greater than k).
 - **Variable constraints**:
   Problems involving constraints like distinct elements or a specific character frequency in a substring.

+### Divide & Conquer

+The divide and conquer pattern is a powerful problem-solving approach that involves breaking a problem into smaller, more manageable subproblems, solving each subproblem independently, and then combining their solutions to solve the original problem.
+This pattern is often used to solve problems efficiently, especially those that can be broken into overlapping or non-overlapping parts.

+**Key Steps in Divide and Conquer:**

+- Divide: Split the problem into smaller subproblems.
+These subproblems should ideally be similar in nature to the original problem.
+- Conquer: Solve each subproblem independently.
+If the subproblem is small enough, solve it directly (base case).
+Otherwise, apply the divide and conquer strategy recursively.
+- Combine: Merge the solutions of the subproblems to form the solution to the original problem.

+**When to use it:**

+- The problem can be broken into smaller, independent subproblems.
+- Solving subproblems recursively is easier than solving the original problem directly.
+- There is a clear way to combine the solutions of subproblems.
+- Efficiency matters, and breaking the problem down can reduce complexity.

+**Common Applications:**

+- Sorting Algorithms:
+  - Merge Sort and Quick Sort split the array into smaller subarrays, sort them, and then combine the results.
+- Searching Algorithms:
+  - Binary Search repeatedly divides the search space in half to find the target value.
+- Matrix Multiplication:
+  - Strassen's Algorithm divides matrices into smaller submatrices for efficient multiplication.
+- Divide and Conquer in Geometry:
+  - Finding the closest pair of points in a plane by dividing the points and solving for smaller regions.
+- Dynamic Programming Overlapping Problems:
+  - Techniques like the Master Theorem can analyze divide-and-conquer recursions to estimate runtime.

+**Advantages:**

+- Reduces problem complexity.
+- Leverages recursion for simplicity.
+- Many problems with inherent subproblem structures can be solved efficiently this way.

+**Disadvantages:**

+- May involve extra space due to recursion (stack usage).
+- Combining solutions can sometimes be non-trivial or expensive.